Overview

 A loan originates on March 31 with a three day hold period.
 The applicable rate is taken from 2/28 (the last business day of the prior month), which was 4.39%.
 That 4.39% rate applies for all three days of the hold period.Origination & Sale Date

-Assuming a three business day seasoning period (please refer to your contract for your program’s seasoning period), here is how origination and sale dates align:| Origination Date settlement_date of type = disbursement | Sale Date |
+Assuming a three business day hold period (refer to your contract for your program’s hold period), here is how origination and sale dates align:| Origination Date settlement_date of type = disbursement | Sale Date |

 |---|---|